Azure Policy for Key Vault now supports keys, secrets, and certificates

 Published date: 21 October, 2020

-- Apply policy to a scope that covers your entire service for seamless centralised compliance.
+- Apply policy to a scope that covers your entire service for seamless centralized compliance.

-- Audit properties such as expiry dates, maximum validity period, minimum key size and many more.
+- Audit properties such as expiration dates, maximum validity period, minimum key size, and many more.

-- Deny the creation or import of keys, secrets and certificates that do not meet your security standards.
+- Deny the creation or import of keys, secrets, and certificates that don't meet your security standards.

 - Group policies into an initiative and publish results in Azure Security Center.

 Learn more about Azure Policy.